 First consider whether the ACM is friable (crumbles under hand pressure – for example insulation or lagging) or non-friable (eg asbestos cement sheeting).
 A restricted asbestos removalist is only licenced to remove non-friable ACM whereas an unrestricted asbestos removalist is licenced to remove any form of asbestos.
 When selecting a licensed removalist you should consider their experience and training, any specific expertise and references from their previous work.
 It also worth getting several detailed written quotes.

 Occasionally there have been instances of people forging occupational licences, and this could occur with asbestos removal licences.
 When selecting a licence holder to conduct asbestos removal work it is advisable to check their asbestos removal licence and an additional form of identification, to ensure that the individual or company is the holder of the asbestos removal licence.
 You may also wish to take a copy of the licence for your records, to demonstrate compliance with Regulation 5.45.
-You can also check that the removalist’s contact phone number is consistent with the number on the WorkSafe licence holder list, linked at the bottom of this page.
+If you are seeking to engage a restricted asbestos licence holder you can check their details on department's licence search facility.

 Work area to be left clear of ACM